-Emergency Notification 2016 Ik
+Emergency Notification

 Confirmation of a significant emergency or dangerous situation will be confirmed by Centenary Security, The Hackettstown Police Department or a member of the Centenary University Primary Emergency Response Team.
-At that time the entire university community will be notified by means of email and the e2Campus mass notification system.
-Depending of the situation the audible alarm may be sounded.
+At that time the entire university community will be notified by means of email and the Omnilert mass notification system.
+Depending on the situation the audible alarm may be sounded.
 The notification will briefly describe the emergency and give an initial course of action.
 The notification system will be initiated by campus security or a member of the primary emergency response team.

-Centenary University will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+Centenary University will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

-Primary Emergency Response Team 2018 lk
+Primary Emergency Response Team 2023

-President David Haney 2300 Administrative Assistant Diane Lynch 2300 VP for Business and Finance/Chief Financial Officer Denton Stargel 2575 Vice President for Academic Affairs Amy D'Olivo 2352 Vice President for Student Life/Dean of Students Kerry Mullins 2105 Vice President for University Advancement Tracy Thompson 2387 Director of Residence Life and Community Standards Matt Lavery 2105 Chief of Security Len Kunz 2076 Chief Information Officer Sharon Ainsley 2343 Director of IT Engineering George Quiles 7575 Security Lieutenant Chet Barofski 2720 Director of Facilities Roland Lytle 2301 Director of Disability Services Michelle Meyer 2251 Field Operation Designee - Security Sergeant Joseph Parkin 2720 Field Operation Designee - Security Officer Marty Krupinski 2720
+name title extension Emergency Response Coordinator Len Kunz 2076 President Dale Caldwell 2352 Administrative Assistant Eva Miller 2300 VP for Business and Finance/Chief Financial Officer.
+Denton Stargel 2575 Vice President for Academic Affairs Amy D'Olivo 2352 Vice President for Campus Life Kerry Mullins 2105 Vice President for University Advancement Jordan Glatt 2387 Director of Residence Life and Community Standards vacant 2105 Chief of Security Len Kunz 2076 Chief Information Officer Sharon Ainsley 2343 Director of IT Engineering Frank Keating 7575 Security Lieutenant Chet Barofski 2720 Director of Facilities Jonathan Mirabal 2310 Director of Disability Services Michelle Meyer 2251 PR Communications Spokesperson Kristen Volkland N/A Field Operation Designee - Security Sergeant Joseph Parkin 2720

-Emergency Notification to the greater Centenary University Community 2014 lk
+Emergency Notification to the Centenary University Community